KristianAue/aoc-2020/6/readme.md

 # Advent of Code - 6th of December 2020

 The puzzles for this day are split into 1.lisp and 2.lisp.
-Configuration values (the boarding passes in use) are located in the file `forms.txt`.
+Configuration values (the forms in use) are located in the file `forms.txt`.
 Simply copy your input from advent of code, and paste it in that file to run the puzzles.
 ```bash
 clisp 1.lisp
 clisp 2.lisp